hassio-addons/addon-tailscale/tailscale/DOCS.md

 multiple nodes for load balancing and failover is impossible with the current add-on behavior.

-**Note:** If you only want to access your local subnet from other clients on your tailnet, but you don't want to access other clients on your tailnet from your local subnet, you don't need to disable the `userspace_networking` option.
+**Note:** The `userspace_networking` option can remain enabled if you only need one-way access from tailnet clients to your local subnet, without requiring access from your local subnet to other tailnet clients.

-**Note:** If you implement Site-to-site networking, but you are not interested in the real source IP address, ie. subnet devices can see the traffic originating from the subnet router, you don't need to disable the `snat_subnet_routes` option, this can simplify routing configuration.
+**Note:** If you implement Site-to-site networking, but you are not interested in the real source IP address, i.e. subnet devices can see the traffic originating from the subnet router, you don't need to disable the `snat_subnet_routes` option, this can simplify routing configuration.